SystemsGenetics/GEMmaker/README.md

 ![GEMmaker Logo](images/GEMmaker-logo-sm.png)

 GEMmaker is a [Nextflow](https://www.nextflow.io/) workflow for large-scale gene expression sample processing, expression-level quantification and Gene Expression Matrix (GEM) construction.
-Results from GEMmaker are useful for differential gene expression and gene co-expression network analyses.
+Results from GEMmaker are useful for differential gene expression (DGE) and gene co-expression network (GCN) analyses.
 This report is the MultiQC summary of the GEMmaker workflow results.
 The GEMmaker workflow currently supports Illumina RNA-seq datasets.

 The following flowchart describes the workflow that GEMmaker provides: